jorisroovers/gitlint/README.md

 ## Wishlist ##
 - More rules:
     - title-regex: Title must match a given regex
-    - changed-file-mentioned: If a specific file is changed, it needs to be explicitly mentioned in the commit message
     - ...
 - More rule options:
     - title-must-not-contain-word: case sensitive match
     - title-trailing-punctuation: define punctuation
-- More unit tests :D
 - Check a range of commit messages at once (similar to how git log works, eg.: ```git log -3```)
 - Rules for different attributes of the the commit message: author, date, etc
-- Git commit hooks
+- Developer convenience:
+    - run_tests.sh: Run specific tests
+    - More unit tests, always more unit tests